Constitution of the Mental Health Lawyers Association

 5.1 Persons eligible for Full membership of the Association shall be those persons who:

-(a) have been approved to be members of the Law Society’s Mental Health Accreditation Scheme or are actively seeking membership of that Scheme, or are barristers who in the view of the Committee meet an equivalent standard (by attendance at a relevant two-day course and/or by experience in practice); or
+(a) have been approved to be members of the Law Society’s Mental Health or Mental Capacity (Welfare) Accreditation Schemes or are barristers who in the view of the Committee meet an equivalent standard (by attendance at a relevant two-day course and/or by experience in practice); or

-(b) undertake mental capacity law matters under a Legal Aid contract and practice under supervisory criteria in mental capacity law as published by the Association, or are barristers who in the view of the Committee meet an equivalent standard (by attendance at a relevant two-day course and/or by experience in practice).
+(b) undertake mental capacity law matters under a Legal Aid Agency contract and practice under supervisory criteria in mental capacity law as published by the Association, or are barristers who in the view of the Committee meet an equivalent standard (by attendance at a relevant two-day course and/or by experience in practice) or

 5.2 A member shall be deemed to be a member of the Association on receipt of the appropriate subscription fee.
 The Committee may refuse any application for membership without giving any reason to the unsuccessful candidate.